populationgenomics/production-pipelines/README.md

 --keep-scratch
 ```

-The `cpg_pipes` package defines many handy python functions which can be imported with `import cpg_pipes`. `cpg_pipes/jobs` defines functions that create Hail Batch Jobs for aligment, fastqc, deduplication, variant calling, VQSR, etc. For usage examples, see `batches/benchmarks/benchmark_alignment.py`, as well as other scripts in that folder.
+The `cpg_pipes` package defines many handy python functions that which can be imported with `import cpg_pipes`. `cpg_pipes/jobs` defines functions that create Hail Batch Jobs for aligment, fastqc, deduplication, variant calling, VQSR, etc. For usage examples, see `pipelines/benchmarks/benchmark_alignment.py`, as well as other scripts in that folder.